xmootoo/OpTrade/docs/index.rst

 OpTrade documentation
 =====================

 Welcome to OpTrade's documentation!
-OpTrade is a Python package for [brief description of what your package does].
+OpTrade is a Python package for options forecasting and trading, providing tools for market data analysis, strategy development, and trading execution.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    installation
    usage
    api